colouring-cities/colouring-core/etl/README.md

 creation steps below.

 Install GNU parallel, this is used to speed up loading bulk data.

-## Make data available to Ubuntu

-If you didn't download the OS files to the Ubuntu machine where you are setting up your Colouring London application, you will need to make them available there.
-If you are using Virtualbox, you could host share a the folder containing the MasteerMap files with the VM via a shared folder (e.g. [see these instructions for Mac](https://medium.com/macoclock/share-folder-between-macos-and-ubuntu-4ce84fb5c1ad)).

 ## Process and load Ordnance Survey data